-Despite its name, at its heart, The Hartford Financial Services Group is an insurer with a range of commercial and personal property/casualty insurance and financial products.
-Its commercial property/casualty operations include auto, liability, workers' compensation policies, as well as group benefits and specialty commercial coverage for large companies.
+The Hartford Financial Services Group is an insurer with a range of commercial and personal property/casualty insurance and financial products.
+Its commercial operations include auto, liability, workers' compensation policies, as well as group benefits and specialty commercial coverage for large companies.
 The Hartford also offers consumer homeowners and auto coverage.
-Through its wealth management division, the company offers financial services such as mutual funds.
-The Hartford, in business since 1810, sells its products through a network of independent agents and brokerages.
+It has been the direct auto and home insurance writer for AARP's members for more than 30 years.
+Through its mutual fund division, the company offers wealth management products and services.
+The Hartford, in business since 1810, sells products through a network of independent agents and brokerages.

 The Hartford's core operations revolve around property/casualty offerings, which are split up into commercial and consumer divisions.
 Other operating divisions include the group benefits unit and the mutual funds business.
 Altogether, its divisions serve some 18 million individuals.

-The firm's Talcott Resolution unit manages remaining runoff (not actively marketed) annuity and institutional life offerings; group life products continue to be offered through the group benefits division.
+The firm's Talcott Resolution unit manages remaining runoff annuity and institutional life offerings; group life products continue to be offered through the group benefits division.

 Sales and Marketing

 The company has been focused on growth in its commercial markets and consumer markets segments.
 The Hartford's consumer markets division seeks marketing alliances, such as its exclusive arrangement to provide auto and homeowners polices to members of AARP.
-Pleased with the results of working with AARP, The Hartford has pulled back on mass marketing and is targeting other affinity groups, striking arrangements with the American Kennel Club, the Sierra Club, and the National Wildlife Federation during 2011.
+Pleased with the results of working with AARP, The Hartford has pulled back on mass marketing and is targeting other affinity groups, striking arrangements with the American Kennel Club, the Sierra Club, and the National Wildlife Federation.
 Meanwhile, the commercial division aims to grow by offering diversified products and services, especially to small and midsized businesses.
-It also widened its commercial offerings to include public sector customers in 2013.